mattihirvonen/tr-usdx/README.md

 # tr-usdx
 Alternative application firmware variant for my (tr)uSDX device.
-I have interest to test differnt band sets as default firmware have.
+I have interest to test different band sets as default firmware have.
   - lo bands: 80m - 60m - 40m - 30m - 20m
   - probably change 80m and definitely 60m band(s)s to 17m or/and 15m band(s)